Feminist separatism: United States

+French-speaking countries

 In Francophone countries, the term radical lesbian movement is used instead of lesbian separatism.
 It is roughly analogous to English-language lesbian separatism.
 Inspired by the writings of philosopher Monique Wittig, the movement originated in France in the early 1980s, spreading soon after to the Canadian province of Quebec.
 Wittig, referencing the ideas of Simone de Beauvoir, challenges concepts of biological determinism, arguing that those in power construct sex difference and race difference for the purpose of masking conflicts of interest and maintaining domination.
 She and her allies saw heterosociality as well as heterosexuality as aspects of hetero-power, strongly to be resisted.

+Latin America

-Latin American radical lesbianism developed during the 1970s, and like other parts of the movement, resulted from specific national conditions.
+Radical lesbianism developed in Latin America during the 1970s.
+Like other parts of the movement, it came in response to specific national conditions.
 Radical lesbianism began to develop in Mexico in 1977, led by the group Mujeres guerreras que abren caminos y esparcen flores (Oikabeth).
-Radical lesbianism arose in Chile in 1984 in response to national conditions resulting from the dictatorship.
+The movement arose in Chile in 1984 in response to national conditions resulting from the dictatorship.
 Costa Rica developed a radical lesbianism movement in 1986.
 During the 1980s and 1990s, life for lesbians in Latin America was difficult because of lesbophobic repression across the region.
 Consequently, the communities in Mexico, Costa Rica, Puerto Rico, Argentina and Brazil began working more closely together on shared goals.